St Mawes Sailing Club

 In 1991, under the stewardship of John Castle as Commodore, Brian Roberts, with the support of various local organisations and generous private individuals, acquired eight Oppie sailing dinghies and started an Oppie Club to provide local children aged 8 and over with opportunities to become familiar with the water at an early stage and to learn to sail.
 This enterprise was later expanded into Junior Sailing in 1998 when funds were raised by the Club, under the leadership of Brian Davis as Commodore, and six Laser Pico dinghies were acquired.
 This enabled sailing instruction to be extended to a wider range of age groups and to the families of all Club members visiting St Mawes during the summer months, through a series of structured courses provided by highly qualified professional instructors.
 Some 118 youngsters completed courses in the first year.
 The Club received RYA recognition for its Junior Sail Training in the following year, 1999.

-Over the winter of 1998/99, the accommodation on Stoneworks Quay was completely rebuilt.
+Over the winter of 1998/99, the facility on Stoneworks Quay was completely rebuilt.
 The new building provides secure facilities for outboard engines, good toilets and showers as well as a clubroom for the Junior Sail Training lessons.
 During 2002 the Oppie fleet was upgraded and cruises on the Training Ship The Hardiesse were added to the facilities open to our junior sailors.
-The Pico fleet was upgraded with new boats in 2003 and subsequently RS Fevas and Q'bas have been added.
+The Pico fleet was upgraded with new boats in 2003 and subsequently RS Fevas and Q'bas and Hartleys have been added.
 We now have 3 RIBs for teaching and safety cover.
 In 2005, JST added "Race Clinics" to its existing Week and Saturday courses in an effort to increase numbers racing at the club.

 In 2002 a new category of membership was introduced for those born and bred in the Roseland.
 This Associate Membership comes with no voting rights, but allows this category of member the use of club facilities.